mlevesquedion/quicktest/README.md

 A nano-framework for quickly unit testing functions.

-Ideal for solving https://www.dailycodingproblem.com/ challenges and the like.
+Useful as a helper for solving https://www.dailycodingproblem.com/ challenges and the like.

 ## Future work